 In line with its general policy of faithfulness to the scheme as published, SCIS is opposed to classification by attraction (see the Glossary for an explanation of the concept).
 There is, however, one category of material for which a kind of attraction is judged appropriate: accounts of discovery and exploration in specific continents, countries and localities, and extra-terrestrial worlds.
-See 3:E18 for the details of the policy of attraction of discovery and exploration in specific countries to 940-990.
+See 3:E18 for the details of the policy of attraction of discovery and exploration in specific countries and localities and exploration in specific countries and localities to 940-990.